A Protective and Informative Guide by an Experienced Criminal Defense Attorney

 If you are a non-US citizen (documented or undocumented) and are accused of a crime of domestic violence, then it is critical you seek representation from a qualified criminal defense attorney quickly.

-Your defense strategy need is unique.
+Your defense strategy needs are unique.
 From the beginning, the planning needs to be crafted by a experienced criminal defense attorney who knows the immigration system and who can help protect your immigration status from the harm it is additionally exposed to during each step of the criminal defense process.

 Documented People